General Motors 60° V6 engine: LG5

 The LG5 ("V-code") was a special 3135 cc turbocharged engine produced with McLaren for the 1989 and 1990 model years.

-It featured the same multiport fuel injection intake manifolds and throttle body as the LH0, and produced 205 hp at 5200 rpm and 225 lbft of torque at 2100 rpm.
+It featured the same multiport fuel injection intake manifolds and throttle body as the LH0, Using an air to air intercooler and T25 water cooled turbo producing 205 hp at 5200 rpm and 225 lbft of torque at 2100 rpm.

 Around 3,700 engines were produced each year.
 This engine had a block with more nickel content and hardened internals.
+8.8:1 compression ratio.

+Used special cylinder heads with more open combustion chambers similar to the later LX9 3.5 cylinder heads.